software-rebels/ReviewLinkageGraph/INSTALL.md

 ## Required tools and packages
+Our replicaion package is programed in Python and R languages.
+To replicate our study, install:
 - Python 3.6
-- R
+- R 3.3.2

+To execute RUN.sh, install the following libraries:

+[Python]
+- numpy
+- nltk
+- sklearn
+- imblearn
+- pandas
+- scipy
+- itertools
+- pymongo
+- locale

+[R]
+- ggplot2
+- scales
+- tidyverse
+- reshape2